Frequently Asked Questions

 If the SleepPhones are slipping around your head, they may be too big.
 They do stretch a little bit, but they shouldn't be moving around.
 SleepPhones are made from 88% polyester and 12% spandex, so they are designed to stretch.

 - Impedance: 32 Ω

 - Frequency: 20-20 kHz

 - RoHS compliant (lead-free)

-No. The high quality Polartec® fleece is resistant to shrinking or stretching when washed in hot water or dried with high heat.
+No. The high quality fleece is resistant to shrinking or stretching when washed in hot water or dried with high heat.
 As with any fleece, we recommend using low heat in the dryer.

 The alarm clock feature is pretty interesting.
 Most people wake up with their SleepPhones still on in the morning.
 It's hard to say what people will do during sleep, but many customers have said that their SleepPhones stay on all night long to block snoring.
-If they can set their MP3 play, iPod, or CD player to play an alarm in the morning (like our Breakfast Sizzle track on this page (click here), then they can wake up to their own personal alarm clock!
+If they can set their MP3 player, iPod, or CD player to play an alarm in the morning (like our Breakfast Sizzle track on this page (click here), then they can wake up to their own personal alarm clock!
 It's especially useful if they have roommates or bed partners who go by a different schedule.
-We do recommend setting a back up external alarm for 5 minutes later just in case they take the SleepPhones off during the night.
+We do recommend setting a back up external alarm for 5 minutes later just in case the SleepPhones come off during the night.